 They have a new one currently in the pipeline, though having seen some of the materials being used in it, I would strongly doubt that it would lead to great improvements in grades.
 To give an example of this, the students will watch a series of videos about historical figures who were said to have a growth mindset.
 Translating this into grades will be difficult, especially as it doesn’t sound particularly subtle and stealthy as recommended here.

 So to conclude, does having a growth mindset help students improve their grades?
 Yes.
 Maybe.
 Probably.
 Possibly.
 No. The truth is, we don’t know for sure.
-I have no doubt that more studies will come out in the future that says it does, and some will come out and say they don’t.
-This is certainly an age of ‘alternative facts’.
+This certainly is an age of 'alternative facts'.
+Given the amount of different studies and the large number of sample sizes that do show a link between mindset and grades, we would predict that having a growth mindset probably will lead to better grades.
+But it is no guarantee.
+Eight studies say yes.
+One says maybe.
+3 say no. I have no doubt that more studies will come out in the future that says it does, and some will come out and say they don’t (we'll update this blog as and when new studies are released).

 It has been interesting to see how people have reacted over the past week or so since Buzzfeed published their article reporting (amongst other things) one of the studies about growth mindset not impacting on exam results.
 It wasn’t very balanced, had a clickbait headline and used quotation marks around the word ‘growth mindset’ and ‘revolution’ as a way to belittle the topic.

-One of the psychiatrists cited in the Buzzfeed article, who has some genuine concerns about this area of psychology, raises some concerns about this style and nature of the article (his response is definitely worth reading here).
-The New York Magazine, who had initially supported the article magazine published a retraction when it realised that it did not discuss some of the major findings on growth mindset that did not fit its narrative.
+One of the psychiatrists cited in the Buzzfeed article, raises some concerns about this style and nature of the article (his response is definitely worth reading here as he has some genuine worries).
+The New York Magazine, who had initially supported the article, published a retraction when it realised that it did not discuss some of the major findings on growth mindset that did not fit its narrative.

 The ugliest part of this can be found on each end of the supporter/sceptic spectrum.
-Some growth mindset fans have not acknowledged the importance of this study.
+Some growth mindset fans have not acknowledged the importance of the studies finding no relationship with growth mindset and achievement.
 This is poor science and not how advances in psychology occur.
-Likewise, those who were sceptical have used this study to proclaim the death of growth mindset, and as such are probably throwing the baby out with the bath water.
+Likewise, those who were sceptical have used the Buzzfeed article to proclaim the death of growth mindset, and as such are probably throwing the baby out with the bath water.

 Either side claiming growth mindset is 100% the answer to everything or 100% a waste of time are probably both guilty of the Dunning-Kruger Effect.
 This is when people are overly confident with about what they say (experts usually know that nothing is totally certain).
 I think Carol Dweck strikes a great balance here.